btey/OBIEE-GitDevEnv/README.md

 ## Introduction

 In different sites they talk about the advantage of working with Git in the development of projects with OBIEE.
-Some give some details about how they implement their development flow, but none ends up giving specific details on how to implement it.
+Some give some details about how they implement their development flow, but only one (Rittman Mead) ends up giving specific details on how to implement it.
+The following method is more simple that Rittman Mead uses and focuses on the development of the RPD.
 I hope that this will help those who work in the singular world of Oracle, and even more in Oracle Business Intelligence.
 The following method is the one I have used (and still use) in my years as an OBIEE developer.

 ## Work tools